AM243x Motor Control SDK 2025.00.00

 • Concurrent multi-channel support (up to 3 encoders with identical part numbers @ 8MHz maximum)

-• In this mode, data transmission and reception must happen simultaneously on all channels.
+• Data transmission and reception must happen simultaneously on all channels.

 • The encoder configuration and cable length should be the same on all channels.